 Discussions are collaborative learning experiences.
-The student will complete 3 Discussions in this course.
-The student will post one thread of at least 300 words by 11:59 p.m.
-(ET) on Thursday of the assigned Module: Week.
-The student must then post 2 replies of at least 200 words by 11:59 p.m.
-(ET) on Sunday of the assigned Module/Week.
+Therefore, the student will complete 1 Discussion in this course.
+The student will post one thread of at least 300 words.
+The student must then post 2 replies of at least 200 words.
 For each thread, students must support their assertions with at least 2 scholarly citation in AMA format.
 Each reply must incorporate at least 2 scholarly citation in AMA format.
 Any sources cited must have been published within the last five years(except for the Bible and the textbook).
 Acceptable sources include the textbook, the Bible, or professional publications.

 In each module, the student will complete 10–30 problems from the chapters that are from the assigned reading.
 This work will ensure the student understands the concepts he or she is reading and is able to apply those concepts to statistical problems.

 The student will complete 4 Excel exercises.
 The data for the weekly Excel assignments are found in the Excel Assignment Spreadsheet and on the Excel online workbook provided by the publisher.